ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/docs/debug-the-code/debug-features.md

 Logpoints are another variant of breakpoints, which do not *break* the program execution and instead, logs a message on the console.
 Logpoints are especially useful for injecting logging while debugging production servers that cannot be paused or stopped.

-!!!
-Info
-    Logpoints can also be enabled/disabled and can be controlled by conditions similar to regular breakpoints.
+>**Info:** Logpoints can also be enabled/disabled and can be controlled by conditions similar to regular breakpoints.

 <img src="/learn/images/vs-code-extension/debug/debugger-logpoints.gif" class="cInlineImage-full"/>